 Yes, of course, there are exceptions to this rule.
 It might happen that two people who get to know each other in the daily rhythms of life find themselves falling in love.
 I heartily suggest a long conversation about what this means to you and how you will manage it before falling into bed.
 And if you can’t have a heart-to-heart real conversation about life and love, then you don’t have the communication to manage the changed relationship.
 If you are going to have a love affair, one of you should move out first, then see if the relationship works.
 I heard of a couple that did this.
 They met in a group home and started really liking each other.
 She moved out so that they could date.
 They are married now.

 Do yourself a favor, have an incest taboo.
-With a firm taboo in place, a housemate relationship can be wonderful—kind of like having a brother or a sister.
+With a firm taboo in place, a housemate relationship can be wonderful, and you can reap all the benefits of a good shared home.